How a Value Test Can Strengthen Your Financial Life

 • Which ones have you forgotten because they're truly unmemorable?

-Here are some examples from my own experience:
+Here are three examples from my own experience:

 How to improve your financial future